rcacademy/webdevcamp/week1/w1d1/README.md

 # In Class

+## Hour 1: Tool Map & Frontend & Backend development

+## Hour 2-3: Getting Started & Introduction to HTML

-## Setting up your front-end development environment
+### Setting up your front-end development environment

 #### Code editor
 You will need to use a code editor to get started.
 We're going to be using [Atom](https://atom.io) right now but there are many options out there.